MikaVainio/AffinityPublisherFISpelling/README.md

 The `hyph_fi_FI.dic` file contains instructions how to spit words for hyphens.
 There is also a character set definition at the 1st row.
 If any problems when hyphenating scandinavian letters change this to UTF8.

+You can download dictionary files by clicking the green Code button on top right hand corner.
+Unzip contents to Affinitys Dictionaries foldet.
+You can find this location in the app from `Edit - Preferences - Tools`